Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 - MIPS32r2 and MIPS64r2
 - wasm32

-In theory, the only thing that we need to do is create a Rust function and then add the body of the wanted Wasm module as unsafe assembly instructions, as the following listing illustrates.
+In principle, the only thing that we need to do is create a Rust function and then add the body of the wanted Wasm module as unsafe assembly instructions, as the following listing illustrates.

 ```rs
 fn unsafe_wasm() -> i32{